|Overall Record:||116-26, .817|

-A native of Janesville, Wis., Griffiths got his coaching start as an assistant with his former age group team, the J-Hawk Aquatic Club.
-He is also a coaching veteran at the Skip Kenney Stanford International Swim Camp and the Ohio State Swim Camp.
+A native of Janesville, Wisconsin, Griffiths got his coaching start as an assistant with his former age group team, the J-Hawk Aquatic Club.
+He is also a coaching veteran at the Stanford Swim Camp and the Ohio State Swim Camp.
 Griffiths served as Deck Operations Crew Chief for the 2004 U.S. Olympic Swimming Trials in Long Beach, CA. He is head coach and director of the US Sports Camps/Nike Swim Camp at Claremont McKenna College.

 Griffiths, his wife, Katherine, and daughter, Charlotte, reside in Claremont.